Breaking down barriers & advocating for people with disabilities since 1981.

-Freedom House Domestic Violence Shelter Celebrates Ten Year Anniversary
+Freedom House Domestic Violence Shelter Celebrates 11 Year Anniversary

-Barrier Free Living’s Freedom House Domestic Violence Shelter celebrated it’s ten year anniversary with a roof top celebration honoring heroes and supporters of the mission.
+Barrier Free Living’s Freedom House domestic violence shelter celebrated it’s 11th year anniversary by honoring staff and celebrating the program’s mission.

 Children and adults with disabilities are four times more likely to be abused then those without disabilities.